2 The Basics II: Accidentals and Beats

 Antonio Vivaldi uses a combination of divisions and subdivisions in the third movement of Spring from his Four Seasons.

 Example 2.7.6.
-Vivaldi[10], “Spring” from The Four Seasons, iii
+Beaming: Vivaldi,[10] “Spring” from The Four Seasons, iii

 The dotted quarter note equals one beat in Example 2.7.6.

-- Example 2.7.6A: Vivaldi uses the basic beat (dotted quarter note) once and different combinations of the division and subdivision.
+- Example 2.7.6A: Vivaldi uses the basic beat (dotted quarter note) once, and different combinations of the division and subdivision.

 Beaming

-• Be sure to space out the notes as they sound.
+- Make sure to space out the notes as they sound.

 Directions: